Record Mileage Claim

 If you are tracking VAT, the amount of VAT that is reclaimable based on the HMRC's published 'Advisory Fuel Rates', is automatically calculated and posted to VAT control account and shown on the VAT return.

-An expense claim requires the relevant employee or director to exist.
-An employee or director is added via the Payroll (or People) menu.
+An expense claim requires the relevant person to exist.
+A person is added via the Personnel menu.

-The claimant list contains any employees or members that are associated with the organisation, see above if a claimant is missing.
+The claimant list contains any persons that are associated with the organisation, see above if a claimant is missing.

 Auto-complete field names